mdavis-xyz/mdavis.xyz/pages/solar-tilt/content.md

 Maximizing solar energy volume is the wrong goal.
 We should maximize value.

 I've been thinking a lot recently about vertical solar.
 Mounting solar panels vertically can give some engineering benefits, however I think these aspects pale in comparison to the value that comes from shifting when a solar panel produces power to when consumers need it.
+This work is part of my masters thesis, which is written up more formally [here](../masters-thesis).

 For a fixed-tilt system, conventional wisdom is to mount a panel at an angle equal to the latitude, and pointed north/south (towards the equator).
 If you face it more to the west and more vertically, you reduce the total volume of energy produced, but can increase the total value, by capturing more of the evening spot price peak.
 You also produce more during winter, when solar power is more scarce.